 I repeat, sir, that the confusion would be pitiable were not the infidelity of so serious a character.
 I confess to you that I was astonished at it.
-Let it be known that Mons. de Gasparin does not believe in a mysterious transmission by the imposition of the apostles&#8217; hands; next, that gifts are only influences in which the nature of things has its course.
+Let it be known that Mons. de Gasparin does not believe in a mysterious transmission by the imposition of the apostles¬ hands; next, that gifts are only influences in which the nature of things has its course.
 It is at all events well that the true root of this system should be laid bare by its own defenders.
-I have never doubted but that it was practical infidelity with regard to the Holy Spirit, which is one of the principal characters of the infidelity of our days.| I did not know that it was a formal infidelity boldly avowed on this point.
+I have never doubted but that it was practical infidelity with regard to the Holy Spirit, which is one of the principal characters of the infidelity of our days¦.
+I did not know that it was a formal infidelity boldly avowed on this point.

-I have answered all that you have introduced afresh in your two articles to try to re-build your poor house with more solidity.
+I have answered all that you have introduced afresh in your two articles to try to rebuild your poor house with more solidity.

-| The other form of infidelity is that which refers to the authority and divine inspiration of the word.
+¦ The other form of infidelity is that which refers to the authority and divine inspiration of the word.
 Sufficient attention has not been paid to the first form of infidelity.
-The Theological Review of Strasburg and all that school present both forms, and particularly the first.
+The Theological Review of Strasbourg and all that school present both forms, and particularly the first.

 {359}